Esence, Beşiri

 Esence is a village in the Beşiri District of Batman Province in Turkey.
 The village had a population of 365 in 2021.

 The hamlet of Ayışığı is attached to the village.

+History

+Kani-Kulna (today called Esence) was historically inhabited by Syriac Orthodox Christians and Armenians.
+It was populated by 50 Syriacs in 1914, according to the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.